 Define the rationale for installing CCTV

-As specialists in installing CCTV surveillance systems, our advice would be to focus on the rationale as to why you should have CCTV.
+As specialists in commercial cctv installation, our advice would be to focus on the rationale as to why you should have CCTV.

 Known as defining “your operational requirement” this exercise determines subjects such as what the system will be used for, how the system will be deployed, how the system will be operated and what you will be doing with the data stored.
 For the majority of commercial building owners, the safety and security benefits of a good well-designed system will provide many safety, security and revenue protection benefits.